AnamKhalid09/Project-3/README.md

 config.py
 ```

-8. Add a README.md file to share your approach towards project.

-9. Push the above changes to GitHub.

-10. Install the following libraries in your local using terminal/Gitbash.
+8. Install the following libraries in your local using terminal/Gitbash.
 You'll use these libraries later in your code for the data analysis purpose.

 - Pandas
 - requests